 Exactly one year later, Peter Stastny scored his seventh career hat trick and added three assists to finish with six points in the Quebec Nordiques’ 7-4 road win at the Pittsburgh Penguins.
 His older brother, Marian, put up five points with a pair of goals and three assists.

-Steve Yzerman posted five points, on Dec.
-11, 1990, in Detroit’s 8-3 victory versus the Buffalo Sabres at Joe Louis Arena.
+Steve Yzerman posted five points on Dec.
+11, 1990, in Detroit’s 8-3 victory versus the Buffalo Sabres at the Joe Louis Arena.
 The captain scored two goals and assisted on three more to cap off his big evening.

 Two years later, on Dec.
 11, 1992, Dave Andreychuk scored a goal and added four assists to lead the Sabres to a 9-3 win over the Hartford Whalers at the Memorial Auditorium.